-This delicious leftover turkey stir fry coats the leftover turkey with a very flavorful Asian-style sauce.
+Scroll down to the recipe card for the detailed instructions.
+This delicious stir fry coats the leftover turkey with a very flavorful Asian-style sauce.
 With the addition of sauteed onions, garlic, ginger and vegetables, the boring turkey is transformed into a completely new, very tasty dish.
 And although this is not a low carb dish, I do consider it healthy, with its abundance of vegetables.

-Another plus to this healthy recipe: this leftover turkey stir fry is ready fast, especially if you use frozen, pre-chopped vegetables.
+Another plus to this healthy recipe: it’s ready fast, especially if you use frozen, pre-chopped vegetables.

 Don’t overcook the turkey meat

 An important tip when making this recipe is to cook it minimally.
 After all, the meat is already cooked and you don’t want to dry it out.
 So at the last step, when you add the meat, defrosted veggies and sauce to the skillet, really do cook the whole thing no more than the time it takes to heat through.
 That’s for about 2 minutes.

 Can you keep leftovers?
 You could.
 But since you’re making this stir fry with leftover meat, you should take into account how much time that meat has already spent in the fridge.
 Cooked poultry is safe when refrigerated in an airtight container for no longer than 3-4 days.
 As for reheating the leftovers, you can reheat them in the microwave on 50% power.

 - 1 lb. leftover white turkey meat, skinless (dark meat is fine too)

 - 1 lb. package frozen chopped vegetables (I used a mix of broccoli, cauliflower and carrots)